Zayidx/Code_Igniter_Learning/project.md

 - Permissions: ensure `writable/` is writable by the web user.

+## Autoload & Migrations (PSR-4 note)
+CodeIgniter migration files are timestamp-prefixed, e.g. `2025-09-17-091930_CreateBooksTable.php` with class `CreateBooksTable` inside.
+Composer’s PSR-4 autoloader warns because the filename doesn’t match the class.
+This is expected: CodeIgniter locates migrations via its own locator, not Composer.

+- We exclude migrations/seeds from Composer classmap in `composer.json`:
+  - `autoload.exclude-from-classmap`: `app/Database/Migrations`, `app/Database/Migrations/**`, `app/Database/Seeds`, `app/Database/Seeds/**`, and `**/Database/Migrations/**`.
+- If you add new migrations/seeders and see similar warnings:
+  - Run: `composer dump-autoload -o`
+  - Ensure the exclude paths above are present.
+  - Verify timestamp format in `app/Config/Migrations.php` matches your filenames (`$timestampFormat`).

 ## Step-by-Step CRUD Tutorial (with code)
 This section shows how to build the Books CRUD from scratch.
 The repo already contains these files; use this as a learning reference.